ECSP 2019 is now full.

 If you have been successful, we will send an offer letter via e-mail.
 Please note that an offer letter does not guarantee your place on the Programme.
-However, the offer letter will also contain instructions on how to confirm your place on the Programme.
-The Programme fee should be paid in full once you have received a formal offer letter by e-mail: only once the Programme fee is paid in full is your place on the Programme guaranteed.
+Once you have received a formal offer letter the Programme fee should be paid in full: only once the Programme fee is paid is your place on the Programme guaranteed.

-If you have not paid your Programme fee within 30 days of receiving an offer letter, Exeter reserves he right to withdraw your application.
+If you have not paid your Programme fee within 30 days of receiving an offer letter, Exeter reserves the right to withdraw your application.

 Insurance and Visa Information